FOR IMMEDIATE RELEASE

 Media Contact: Gina Teague

-Raleigh, NC – January 23, 2017 – Five North Carolina-based nonprofits will see their capital projects come to life in 2017 thanks to The Jandy Ammons Foundation, Inc. The local family foundation is giving $212,011 to help fund capital projects in the areas of art, wildlife conservation, education and mission.
-In the Foundation’s four years of existence, its given grant awards totaling $765,731.
+Raleigh, NC – January 10, 2018 – Eleven North Carolina-based nonprofits will see their capital projects come to life in 2018 thanks to The Jandy Ammons Foundation, Inc. The local family foundation is giving $314,038 to help fund capital projects in the areas of art, wildlife conservation, education and missions.
+In the Foundation’s five years of existence, it has given grant awards totaling $1,079,769.

 “Charitable organizations generate valuable opportunities for local communities,” says Jan Ammons, The Jandy Ammons Foundation co-founder and President.
 “Our goal is to seek out those with a strong volunteer base who are planning unique projects to bolster the health and wellness of their community.
 They simply need the capital to propel them forward, and that’s where we can contribute.”
-Jan, an avid community supporter and volunteer, has given her time to the public school system, parks and trails in her municipality, and church missions.
-She and her husband, Andy Ammons, have witnessed the power of inventive solutions that blend learning with the arts, the environment and the mission field – it was the guiding factor for the creation of The Jandy Ammons Foundation.
+Ammons says the relationships with the local organizations the Foundation supports have been inspiring and encouraging.
+“This is a particularly exciting year.
+Not only have we surpassed $1 million in giving, but when we look at this year’s list of supported projects, it reflects our mission more closely than any years past.”

 “Our goal is to find projects that provide positive life experiences in an array of ways,” says Gina Teague, the Foundation’s executive director, “This is our way of reaching as many people as possible.”